katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Next Steps

 To project the impact of energy efficiency improvements and expanding renewable energy supply on electrical consumption, I will use Judgmental adjustments from an analogue city where there has been more research with some data available.
-These adjustments are based on expert projections for Bellingham, WA, which is approximately the same size as Gainesville.
+These adjustments are based on projections for Bellingham, WA, which is approximately the same size as Gainesville.

 ### Possible Limitations of Judgemental Adjustments

 Using judgemental adjustments about carbon reductions may not apply to Gainesville so a better analogue may yield better results.
 Additionally, Bellingham's projections may not be accurate making it a weak signal for forecasting.
-Further information is needed to verify the accuracy of Bellingham's forecast - the data for which is not currently publicly available at the city level.

 The scheme below shows how judgemental adjustments are used in the model: judgemental adjustments are shown by the green diamonds, pink squares indicate electrical data, and purple items show the elements calculated from the observed data.